B2MSolutions/dynochamber/README.md

 ---
 ### Store Description
-Store description is an object that describes all store's operations and also contains an additional information required for store construction.
+Store description is an object that describes all store operations and also contains an additional information required for store construction.

 ```javascript
 {